Skip to main content

 “Of course.
 I wanted to write to Ishaan before I asked Priyambada.”

 “You have already told him once.
 He didn’t disagree.
 So send her the letter and tell Ratnawati.”
-Rajkumari Mandakini persuaded.
+Rajkumari Mandakini was persuaded.

 Trishaan Dev was intoxicated in the arms of a concubine when a messenger knocked on his door late at night.
 Frowning at the letter, Trishaan Dev dismissed her.
 It was from Vamsi Gupta.
 He feared that the Adhiraja’s mind was completely corrupted by the new queen.
 The Neelambargarhis had control over the land.
 Worse, he feared that Ishaan Dev had taken a liking to her.
 Trishaan had feared this.
 Ishaan’s broken heart made him vulnerable.
 The girl must have seized the opportunity.
 He needed to look out for his friend.
 But how could he?
 He wasn’t allowed to go there.
 Trishaan Dev corresponded with Vamsi Gupta.
 He now trusted the man to be his eyes and ears in the place.

 The first time she set eyes on Ishaan Dev was in front of the Lord.
 To think that almost a year had passed and that they had travelled so far was surreal.
 As much as she hated to admit it, she had feared losing him.
 She only hoped that he didn’t know that.
 His sickness had made her realise that he was the closest she had left to a family, no matter how weird that sounded.
 Something in her told her that he could sometimes read her inner thoughts.
 The illness had perhaps mended the bridges.
 Perhaps she could be friends with him, without disrespecting Prithvi in any way.
 Would he have wanted that?
-Would her father have liked Ishaan Dev if he wasn’t a Suryapalian?
+Would her father have liked Ishaan Dev if he weren’t a Suryapalian?
 But he was.
 Her chain of thoughts was interrupted by the sound of someone approaching as she glanced over her shoulder to spot Devdoot.

 “Please come with me, Your Highness.”
 He urged, looking helpless.

 “What’s wrong?”
 She asked.
-She had checked on Ishaan Dev before coming to pray, he was sleeping.
+She had checked on Ishaan Dev before coming to pray; he was sleeping.

-“His Highness says he is bored, he wants to take a stroll.
+“His Highness says he is bored; he wants to take a stroll.
 Neither Mallal nor I can stop him.”

 Priyambada sighed.
 What was this childishness?